renehorstmann/Pixelc/doc.md

 > (WebApp) limitation:
 > The tile mode creates large textures on the GPU.
-> If the maximal size is reached on your device, the canvas may get completely black or is rendered wrong!
+> If the maximal size is reached on your device, the canvas will be rendered with the maximal GPU texture size and your tilemap will get pixelated.
+> If thats the case, a warning will be print as tooltip
-> Use a smaller canvas size.
+> Use a smaller canvas size or reduce the layers to avoid this.

 ### Tile Palette